 #1.
 Maintain your integrity.

 Fostering an open, honest friendship can help everyone better understand each other, even if their points of view differ.
-From the outside, our friends and even our own lives can appear ‘perfect,’ because we rarely share our struggles or bad days on social media.
+Outside, our friends and even our own lives can appear ‘perfect’ because we rarely share our struggles or bad days on social media.

 #2.
 Stay away from conflict.

-While you cannot control the behavior of others, you can do your best to control your own.
-Avoid starting a fight over jealousy, and if it does happen, try not to lash out.
+While you cannot control the behavior of others, you can do your best to hold your own.
+Avoid starting a fight over jealousy; if it does happen, try not to lash out.
 Maintain your cool and try to identify the source of any feelings of envy.

 #3.
 Give it some time.